wanadev/wanashare/README.md

-# Wanashare - Share medias on Twitter and Facebook from Express app
+# Wanashare - Share medias on Twitter and Facebook

+Wanashare allows you to upload a photo (with a status message) on **Twitter** and ~~Facebook~~ SOON.
+It is intended to be used by client-side web applications.
+The server-side part is still required but is minimalistic (no session, no cookies needed) and can be integrated into any **Express.js** app.
+The access tokens are stored in the user's `localStorage` and are never saved on the server.

 ## Getting started